Antarctica & Arctic

 Enjoy the heart of America's western National Parks on this two week adventure.
 Marvel at Yosemite's majestic waterfalls, hike Zion's breathtaking Angel's Landing, explore Monument Valley and visit the awe inspiring Grand Canyon National Park.

-a Destinations d > USA > Western Dream
+a Destinations d > Texas & South West > Western Dream

 10 nights camping with equipment (except sleeping bag) + 2 hotel nights in 3 star twin share accommodation, all transportation by private vehicle and 4WD in Monument Valley, 10 breakfasts, 12 lunches & 9 dinners, services of a professional Grand American Adventures tour leader and free wi-fi available in your vehicle.